cliveb/Gigaimpacts/README.md

 Gigaimpacts
 ===========
-Single page web site based on bootstrap.js for a friends clean energy newco.
+Responsive web front-end based on bootstrap.js for a friends clean energy newco.